BU-Spark/ml-ffi-intelligent-query-builder/README.md

 This repository contains a software method to process natrual language (English preferred) into mongoDB queries.
 This project is mainly built for Vianey, Freedom for Immigrants project.
 Vianey is a database which stores information from various industries and clients in JSON and spreadsheet format.
 By following the pipeline provided in this file or following the API guide, one should be able to produce a logical mongoDB query by entering correct parameters.

 A more accurate description can be found in the path [./project-structure/project-document.md](./project-structure/project-document.md).

 Dependencies can be found in ``requirments.txt``, or click [here](./requirements.txt).

+## Background & Research
+There are few previous research being done in the exact topic as what we are facing, which is converting natural language to NoSQL database, such as MongoDB, queries languages.
+However, there are existing projects that deals with natural language <==> SQL queries, which determines our route of solving this problem.

+More details could be found in our research file [here](./project-research/research.md)

 ## Installation Instuctions

 To successfully run the pipeline.
 First, make sure you are using python version `≥ python3.8.5`.

+### [Optional] to ensure, create and activate virtual environment for dependency management.
+`python3 -m venv .env`

+Activate virtual env:
+`source .env/bin/activate`

 Then, run:
 `<your python environment> -m pip install requirements.txt` <br>